ClinicalTrials.Veeva

 Full description

-Despite the use of intensive multimodal chemoradiotherapy, surgery, autologous stem cell transplant and disialoganglioside antigen (GD2)-targeted immunotherapy for the treatment of patients with high-risk neuroblastoma, approximately 60% of children still die from this disease and survivors suffer lifelong treatment related comorbidities.
-For patients who suffer a relapse after receiving therapy with standard of care multimodality treatment, there are no known curative options.
-Glypican 2 (GPC2) is highly expressed on the plasma membrane of most high-risk neuroblastomas, is further enriched in the tumor stem cell compartment, but is not expressed at significant levels on normal tissues, making it an ideal target for immune directed therapies.
-To therapeutically leverage GPC2's differential expression, a GPC2-directed CAR T cell therapy that potently inhibits the growth of neuroblastoma patient-derived xenografts has been developed.
-This investigation will be a single institution, open-label first in human, dose escalation and expansion study designed to assess the safety, tolerability, and manufacturing feasibility of GPC2 CAR T cells.
+Despite the use of intensive multimodal chemoradiotherapy, surgery, autologous stem cell transplant and GD2-targeted immunotherapy for the treatment of patients with high-risk neuroblastoma, approximately 60% of children still die from this disease and survivors suffer lifelong treatment related comorbidities.
+Similarly, children with retinoblastoma with extra-ocular metastasis experience a poor prognosis despite the availability of intensive systemic chemotherapy or external beam radiation therapy.
+Among children with metastatic retinoblastoma treated with intensive multimodality treatment, 3-year Event Free Survival ranges from 14 to 77% depending on central nervous system (CNS) involvement.
+For neuroblastoma and retinoblastoma patients who suffer a relapse after receiving therapy with standard of care multimodality treatment, there are no known curative options.
+Glypican 2 (GPC2) is highly expressed on the plasma membrane of most high-risk neuroblastomas and retinoblastomas, is further enriched in the tumor stem cell compartment, but is not expressed at significant levels on normal tissues, making it an ideal target for immune directed therapies.
+To therapeutically leverage GPC2's differential expression, we have developed a GPC2-directed CAR T cell therapy that potently inhibits the growth of neuroblastoma and retinoblastoma patient-derived xenografts.
+This investigation will be a single institution, open label first in human, dose escalation and expansion study designed to assess the safety, tolerability, and manufacturing feasibility of GPC2 CAR T cells.

 Enrollment